Jet Lag Insomnia Cure: 8 Reliable Tips to Cure Sleep Problems and Getting Over Jet Lag

 When I discovered that jetlag insomnia is no joke and can ruin your travel, I invested in educating myself on what improves sleep.
 Later, I narrowed it down to what works for me.

-You can get tons of information on the web sources such as sleep.org, among other sources.
+You can get tons of information on the web, such as sleep.org, among other sources.
 I have also come to like devices and apps made to help monitor your sleep.
 Fitbit, for instance, helps me monitor my sleep.
 Also, the Jetlag Rooster app helps you adjust to new time zones.
-When you discover what tool or device works for you, you will say goodbye to jetlag insomnia.
+You will say goodbye to jetlag insomnia when you discover what tool or device works for you.

 Jet Lag Insomnia Cure: Create The Right Lighting